tedneward/Research/content/reading/gamedev/art-of-game-design.md

     * Move a checker into the "king row" to make it a king
     * ... and many others

 The resultant actions often involve subtle interactions within the game, and are often very strategic moves.
 These actions are mostly not part of the rules, per se, but rather actions and strategies that emerge naturally as the game is played.
 Most game designers agree that interesting emergent actions are the hallmark of a good game.
 Consequently, the ratio of meaningful resultant actions to operation-oriented actions is a good measure of how much emergent behavior your game features.
 It is an elegant game indeed that allows a player a small number of operation-oriented actions, but a large number of effect-oriented actions.
-It should be noted that this is a somewhat subjective measure, since the number of “ meaningful ”resultant actions is a matter of opinion.
+It should be noted that this is a somewhat subjective measure, since the number of " meaningful"resultant actions is a matter of opinion.

-Trying to create “emergent gameplay, ” that is, interesting resultant actions, has been likened to tending a garden, since what emerges has a life of its own, but at the same time, it is fragile and easily destroyed.
+Trying to create "emergent gameplay," that is, interesting resultant actions, has been likened to tending a garden, since what emerges has a life of its own, but at the same time, it is fragile and easily destroyed.
 When you notice some interesting effect-oriented actions showing up in your game, you must be able to recognize them, and then do what you can to nurture them and give them a chance to flourish.
 But what makes these things spring up in the first place?
 It is not just luck — there are things you can do to increase the chances of interesting effect-oriented actions appearing.
 Here are five tips for preparing the soil of your game and planting seeds of emergence.

     1. Add more verbs.
     2. Verbs that can act on many objects.